-- Adjust the AF frame with the subject to be focused and press the shutter button halfway until the AF confirmation mark lights up. - The focus is locked.
-The AF confirmation mark and the AF focusing frame light up in the viewfinder. - If the AF confirmation mark blinks, press the shutter button halfway again. - · The control panel screen disappears.
+- Adjust the AF frame with the subject to be focused and press the shutter button halfway until the AF confirmation mark liahts up. - .
+The focus is locked.
+The AF confirmation mark and the AF focusing frame light up in the viewfinder. - If the AF confirmation mark blinks, press the shutter button halfway again. - While the shutter button is being pressed, the control panel screen disappears.